Petrova is excited to play a role in inspiring the next generation of pickleball stars - ExBulletin

 It hasn't been big for very long, only two years.
 We are trying to teach many people about this sport, train them and show them how to play and we hope to keep in touch with countries in Europe to popularize the sport there too.

-Pickleball is a fast-growing sport in Europe, first starting in the US in the 1960s.
-It is a hybrid racquet sport that is popular because of its accessibility to all ages and levels.
+Pickleball is a fast-growing sport in Europe and started in the US in the 1960s.
+It is a hybrid racket sport that is popular because of its accessibility for all ages and levels.

 Pickleball takes its name from its American founders, with the family game created in 1965 named after their dog Pickle.